simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### Chores

 * The custom error- and exception handlers were moved to their very own classes (#1858)

+## Version 2.0.8

+Released 2023-11-28

+* Fix static call for non-static method in bin/initMDSPdo.php (#1892)
+* Restore logout-behaviour for IdP's that do not send a saml:NameID in their LogoutRequest (#1894)
+* Fix code error in docs (#1895)
+* Fixed a TypeError when accessing the module.php endpoint without specifying a module (#1907)
+* Drop ext-intl in favour of a polyfill (#1908)

+`multiauth`

+* Fix TypeError due to missing keys in source array (#1900)

+## Version 2.0.7

+Released 2023-10-30

+* Fixed a missing Accept-header for metadata queries (#1865)
+* Update vulnerable composer (CVE-2023-43655; not affected)
+* Fixed a potential XSS-through-DOM (3x; not affected)
+* Fixed a warning in the RequestedAuthnContextSelector
+* Fixed file logging handler to not fail on the first write after file-creation (#1877)

 ## Version 2.0.6